-In contrast to Beijing’s gray skies and a more traditional Chinese experience, Shanghai’s glitz and glamour offers a view into a very different China.
-From the moment you arrive, it’s very clear that spending time in Shanghai, known as the Pearl of the Orient, is an adventure like no other.
+In contrast to Beijing’s gray skies and a more traditional Chinese experience, Shanghai’s glitz and glamour offer a view into a very different China.
+From the moment you arrive, it’s evident that spending time in Shanghai, known as the Pearl of the Orient, is an adventure like no other.
 From the culinary delights to a place that oozes history, you’re likely to find a piece of the city that will steal your heart.

 History behind the Pearl of the Orient

-It was after that war, that Shanghai became one of five treaty ports during the Treaty of Nanking in 1842.
+After that war, Shanghai became one of five treaty ports during the Treaty of Nanking in 1842.
 This same treaty ceded the island of Hong Kong to the United Kingdom.
 The treaty ports ensured that foreign trade stayed open and accessible to the British.
-As such, Shanghai became a major administrative, trading and shipping centre.
-It remains so today.
-A true Pearl of the Orient.
+As such, Shanghai became a significant administrative, trading and shipping centre, and it remains so today.
+A genuine Pearl of the Orient.